 - Invest in building a good email list.
 Don’t just think about order confirmation emails (though you have to do those well too); think about cart abandonment emails, newsletters, VIP offers, personalised offers – email can do so much for you.
-Check out these awesome emails to get yours on point.

 To sell online, you need to be clear on what brand messaging you want to put out there.
 Try to focus on core audience desires to develop a brand that will stand the test of time.

 - Start with what you’ve already got.
 Finding branding hard?
 Start by identifying your personal brand.
 Your personal brand and your e-commerce brand can be intertwined.

 - The number one rule is that you want branding that connects with your audience – focus groups can tell you a lot about how people perceive you.

 - Think about your branding across the board.
 Right down to your delivery policy and order confirmation email – it all has to be consistent and tell the same story.